15 Feb Cloud vs on-premise ERP: Which to choose and why

 Main features of cloud-based ERP

-- Because you are not paying for a licence, a cloud-based system offers a great entry level solution without the upfront cost
+- Because you are not paying for a license, a cloud-based system offers a great entry level solution without the upfront cost

 - It is an operational overhead; you never own it and you pay a predictable monthly fee throughout the time you’re using it

-- You don’t have to pay for maintenance and upgrades as these are managed for you as part of the fee, but there may be additional training and support costs
+- You don’t have to pay for maintenance and upgrades as these are managed for you as part of the fee.
+However, there may be additional training and support costs

 - Data security is in the hands of your hosting partner.
 This could be an advantage if your systems are not as robust as they could be, or it could be an issue for you if you prefer to keep sensitive data in-house.